NotSujal/Housing-Price-Predictor/README.md

 Notes of Housing Predictor
 ========================

-The modek file was too big, run the `Housing.py` file, to create a model locally
+The model file was too big, run the `Housing.py` file, to create a model locally

 About this file:
 ----------------------